-“If I just had a bit more money, than I could _____ (fill in the desire of the month).
+“If I just had a bit more money, then I could _____ (fill in the desire of the month).

-I’ve told myself this belief or story many times in many forms.
+I’ve told myself this story many times in many forms.

-The personal development world refers to this as a limited belief.
+The personal development world refers to this as a limiting belief.